mamady310/MoviesAPI/README.md

 # MoviesAPI

 ## Project Description
-This project is ia full stack application using Java with Springboot, Angular, and MongoDB.
-The purpose of this full stack application is to allow a client to make requests to the backend for information about different movies.
+This project is the backend using Java with Springboot, and MongoDB.
+The purpose of this backend application is to allow a client to make requests for information about different movies.